Matirgo/trampoline_competition_scheduler/README.md

 The current version of the programme is capable of doing the following operations.
 - Import data from a .csv file.
 - Organise competitors by trampoline level and category.
+  - NOTE: This is now done for individual trampoline, DMT, tumbling, and synchronised trampoline in the data/import_and_manipulation branch.
-- Export this organised list in both .csv format, and also in a premitively stylised xlsx (Excel) format.
+- Export this organised list in both .csv format, and also in a premitively stylised .xlsx (Excel) format.
+  - NOTE: The stylings have become a lot more advanced in the data/import_and_manipulation branch.

 ### Next Major Steps
 The current version only works with trampoline competitors, and is not based on TrampOnline formatting.
 The below steps outline the most important updates to follow.